uds-se/FormatFuzzer/README.md

 #### Compiling the C++ code

-Use the following commands to create a fuzzer `png-fuzzer`=.
+Use the following commands to create a fuzzer `png-fuzzer`.
 First, compile the generic command-line driver:

 ```